What is a RACI Chart? Know Benefits and How to Use It?

 2. Accountable (A)

 People who are assigned the Accountable are the ones who discharge managerial responsibilities.
 The "Accountable" role is designated for the person who has ultimate ownership and decision-making authority over the task or process.
 They own the entire task end-to-end and are answerable to other stakeholders for the final outcome.
-At times, they play the role of facilitators who help the doers (Responsible) by ensuring that they have no bottlenecks deterring them from completing the assigned task.
+At times, they play the role of facilitators who help the doers (Responsible) by ensuring that there are no bottlenecks deterring them from completing the assigned task.
 And sometimes, they dawn the hat of a decision-maker, who gives feedback on the quality of work or enables the team to take tough decisions.
-In fact, they enjoy the authority of accepting or rejecting the work but they also bear the brunt of things going wrong or credit for producing effective results..
-In a software engineering project, a project manager, an engineering manager, or a tech lead is best suited for this.
+In fact, they enjoy the authority of accepting or rejecting the work but they also bear the brunt of things going wrong or credit for producing effective results...
+A project manager, an engineering manager, or a tech lead is best suited for a software engineering project.

 [Read more: 5 Challenges Every Engineering Manager Must Overcome]